Carey Mulligan: Early life and background

-Carey Hannah Mulligan was born on 28 May 1985 in London, to Nano (née Booth) and Stephen Mulligan.
+Carey Hannah Mulligan was born on 28 May 1985 in London, England, to Nano (née Booth) and Stephen Mulligan.
 Her father, a hotel manager, is of Irish descent and is originally from Liverpool.
 Her mother, a university lecturer, is from Llandeilo, Wales.
 Her parents met while they were both working in a hotel in their twenties.
 In the television series My Grandparents' War (2019), Mulligan explored her maternal grandfather Denzil Booth's role as naval radar artillery officer on at the Battle of Okinawa and then sailing into Tokyo Bay at the end of World War II.
 When Mulligan was three, her father's work as a hotel manager took the family to West Germany.
 While living there, she and her brother attended the International School of Düsseldorf.
 When she was eight, she and her family moved back to the UK.
 As a teenager, she was educated at Woldingham School, an independent school in Surrey.

 Her interest in acting sparked from watching her brother perform in a school production of The King and I when she was six.
 During rehearsals, she pleaded with his teachers to let her be in the play.
 They let her join the chorus.
 While enrolled in Woldingham School as a teen, she was heavily involved in theatre.
-She was the student head of the drama department there, performing in plays and musicals, conducting workshops with younger students, and helping put on productions.
+She was the student head of its drama department, performing in plays and musicals, conducting workshops with younger students, and helping mount productions.
 When she was 16, she attended a production starring Kenneth Branagh.
-His performance emboldened her and reinforced her belief that she wanted to pursue a career in acting.
-She wrote a letter to Branagh asking him for advice.
-"I explained that my parents didn't want me to act, but that I felt it was my vocation in life," she said.
+His performance emboldened her and reinforced her desire to pursue a career in acting.
+She wrote Branagh a letter asking his advice.
+"I explained that my parents didn't want me to act, but that I felt it was my vocation in life", she has said.
 Branagh's sister replied: "Kenneth says that if you feel such a strong need to be an actress, you must be an actress."
-Mulligan's parents disapproved of her acting ambitions and wished for her to attend a university like her brother.
+Mulligan's parents disapproved of her acting ambition and wished for her to attend a university like her brother.
 At age 17, she applied to three London drama schools instead of the universities she was expected to apply to, but was not invited to attend them.